thinkful-ei-tiger/john-byrne-bookmark-app/README.md

 - See bookmarks that they've already submitted to Thinkful's API.
 They appear in a collapsed form showing only the title and rating.
 - User may click expand button that reveals the bookmark description and a link to the bookmarked website which opens in a new tab.
 - User may delete bookmarks from the list.
-- User may filter bookmarks by rating
+- User may filter bookmarks by rating.

 John Byrne